EthanHolman/coup-game/README.md

 ### Blocking an Action

 If someone blocks an action, they must choose which card they are using to block.
-This block action will now replace the original action as the "current action".
 The block event will be sent to all players -- anyone can challenge it.
 After a minimum of 5 seconds, the blocker will be allowed to "confirm" the block.

 - If the block is allowed/confirmed, nothing becomes of the entire turn (next player's turn)
 - If the action is challenged, follow the same rules under "Challenging an Action".
 (IE, if someone blocks foreign aid as Duke but doesn't have the Duke, they lose a card)